biazhong/test/README.md

 ***Output***

-The output of the function should be a float that records the simulation output for one run of the simulation model.
+The output of the function should be a float that records the output for one run of the simulation model.

 ***Function Template***
 ```python